Traps on the Borders

-Acting for a client who has an action for damages that may involve the law of different Australian States has an amount of inherent risk.
-A good appreciation of the laws of all affected jurisdictions and how they interact is absolutely necessary to ensure that you do not end up with a sub-standard result for your client.
+Cases involving damages across State borders, and therefore different Australian State laws, have an inherent amount of risk.
+A comprehensive understanding of the laws governing all affected jurisdictions, and how they interact, is necessary in ensuring that clients do not end up with a sub-standard result.

 In John Pfeiffer Pty Ltd v Rogerson HCA 36 the High Court confirmed that in Australia the law of the place where the tort occurred was the law that governed action on that tort.
 Putting aside for a moment issues of just where the tort occurred or whether there is an action in contract or pursuant to Australian Consumer Laws, this usually means that the law of the place where the accident happened is the law to be applied in any action to recover damages.